-We designed Foodoppi to engage the scientific and the creative minds of children
+We designed Foodoppi to engage the creative minds of children.

-Our mission is simple – to surprise and delight children with a new way of learning through food and STEM.
+Our mission is simple – to surprise and delight children with a new way of LEARNING TO EAT through food and STEM.

-We empower and excite children by making other concepts and subject areas tangible, interesting and exciting for children so they want to learn and discover more.
+We empower and excite children by making food and learning they always want to discover more.

-Think about what makes your child come alive – the challenges (thinking, making, doing), the little wins, and then that confidence and self belief that comes where they believe they can go on and achieve anything.
+Take a moment and think….. what makes your child come alive ?
+Fun & excitement in the everyday, being creative (thinking, making, doing), achieving the little wins, and then developing a new confidence and self belief when they believe they can go on and achieve anything.

 Give them that, Give them Foodoopi.